Can I take my children on holiday if I am separated or divorced?

 My child has been taken on holiday and not returned.

-If a child has not been returned back home after their holiday there are several steps that should be taken:
+If a child has not been returned back to their usual home after their holiday there are several steps that should be taken:

 - Calmly contact the adult who is travelling with the child to convince them to return the child home.
 Make sure you keep all messages and emails and other communications as evidence.